-- 1. Risk to Patients - This is a key risk and one which can generate a lot of emotion, however, a well conducted and robust risk assessment will determine the level of risk.
+1. Risk to Patients - This is a key risk and one which can generate a lot of emotion, however, a well conducted and robust risk assessment will determine the level of risk.
 Once risks have been identified and understood plans can be developed to manage them.
-As mentioned earlier in the paper, a personal approach to risk management through recognising one's limits of competence is absolutely crucial and needs to be understood and applied by every pharmacy professional - 2.
-Risk to service standards It seems obvious that there will be occasions when pharmacy technicians will come across situations that requires them to refer to a pharmacist (or other healthcare professional such as a GP).
-If this situation happened frequently and a pharmacist was not readily available then patients will perceive this as a reduction in service level.
+As mentioned earlier in the paper, a personal approach to risk management through recognising one's limits of competence is absolutely crucial and needs to be understood and applied by every pharmacy professional available then patients will perceive this as a reduction in service level.
 Conversely, at busy times, if pharmacy technicians were able to undertake tasks normally undertaken by pharmacists, this would help to alleviate pressure and improve service levels.
 It is the view of APTUK that sensible risk management, the development of local protocols and the application of professional judgement can help counter any reduction in service level.